 Liliane Diab, MD, (Quality Committee), Pediatrician, Assistant Professor, Aurora, CO

 Ann Murphy, PhD, (Audit and Finance Committees) College Dean, Arvada, CO

 Dianne Primavera, Colorado Lt.
 Governor, Cancer Survivor, Director Emeritus, Denver, CO

 Lisa Switzer, MA, CEO & Executive Director, WSCR-NCORP, Wheat Ridge, CO

 Keren Sturtz, MD, Principal Investigator, WSCR-NCORP, Denver, CO

 What Is an Institutional Review Board (IRB)?

 An IRB is an independent committee designated by an organization to assure that the rights and welfare of people participating in research studies are protected.
-Colorado Cancer Research Program has designated the Colorado Community IRB (CCIRB) to review the research studies it participates in, whether sponsored by the National Cancer Institute or other sponsors.
+Western States Cancer Research NCORP has designated the Colorado Community IRB (CCIRB) to review the research studies it participates in, whether sponsored by the National Cancer Institute or other sponsors.

 Who Serves on an IRB?